Beaufort-en-Argonne

 Beaufort-en-Argonne ([bofɔʁ ɑ̃.n‿aʁɡɔn], literally Beaufort in Argonne) is a commune in the Meuse department in the Grand Est region in northeastern France.

 Population

-According to 2019 census, it had a population of 145 with a density of 13/km sq.

 History

-Beaufort was the site of the final shot of World War I: a 95-pound shell fired at 10:59:59 AM on 11 November 1918 from a 155mm howitzer nicknamed Calamity Jane, belonging to Battery E of the U.S. 11th Field Artillery, which was entrenched east of the town.
+Beaufort was the site of the final shot of World War I: a 95-pound shell fired at 10:59:59 AM on 11 November 1918 from a 155 mm howitzer nicknamed Calamity Jane, belonging to Battery E of the U.S. 11th Field Artillery, which was entrenched east of the town.
 The target is uncertain, but was probably the railway between Metz and Sedan.

 Government

 The communities representative for the National Assembly of France is Jean-Louis Dumont.